 To receive images or other information, email Christy Jacobs, Director of Sales & Marketing, or contact her at (972) 538-1015.

 Here’s where we spotlight some of our favorite Instagram photos we’ve seen from the past week.
-The photos are from members and venues worldwide and lean more artistic than marketing.
+The photos are from members and venues worldwide.
 If you haven’t followed us on Instagram yet, now is a good time.
-We may just include your photos in a future post (please make sure your account allows us to embed your images, and you also might consider not making your profile private…just saying).
+We may just include your photos in a future post.

 By following us, you’re also entered into our monthly drawing where you can win such prizes as conference registrations, full-page ads in FM magazine, and textbooks.
-Congratulations to Bridgestone Arena, who is our recent winner.
-The next drawing will be in October.
+Congratulations to Abby Hunt, who is our recent winner.
+The next drawing will be November 7.

 Behold, this week’s top five!